CongducPham/LowCostLoRaGw/README.md

 Get only the gateway part:

+	> cd
 	> svn checkout https://github.com/CongducPham/LowCostLoRaGw/trunk/gw_full_latest lora_gateway

 That will create the lora_gateway folder and get all the file of (GitHub) LowCostLoRaGw/gw_full_latest in it.
-Then:

-	> cd lora_gateway

 Note that you may have to install svn before being able to use the svn command (if you installed from our SD card image, svn is already installed):